arhe42/Chameleon-Scope/README.md

 Welcome to the Chameleon Scope project!
 This open-source development repository aims to bring you a cutting-edge smart glasses solution.
 With a combination of Flutter for the application development, the ESP32 microcontroller for advanced functionalities, and OpenSCAD for 3D printing, Chameleon Scope is here to revolutionize the way we interact with the world.

 # What is Chameleon Scope?
 Chameleon Scope is a smart glasses project.
-It allows you to seamlessly overlay digital information onto your real-world environment, providing an immersive and interactive experience.
+It allows you to seamlessly overlay digital information onto your real-world environment, providing an immersive, recording pictures, image recognition and interactive experience.
 Whether you're a developer, a tech enthusiast, or simply curious about emerging technologies, Chameleon Scope offers a platform for exploration and innovation.

 # How to Get Started
 To get started with Chameleon Scope, follow these simple steps: